Five Myths About DWI in Missouri

 “I’M GUILTY IF I FAIL THE BREATH TEST”

 It’s easy to assume that once you submit to chemical test of your blood or breath and the result is over .08 that it is a foregone conclusion that the State has “proven” that you have been driving while intoxicated and you are therefore guilty of that charge.
 This is simply not the case.
 Your guilt is never a foregone conclusion.
+This is also true in cases where a person is accused of driving while under the influence of marijuana or drugs.
 Remember, you are innocent until proven guilty.
 A failed chemical test does not guarantee a conviction.
 It’s critical that your defense lawyer understands this and is well acquainted with the breath test devices used in Missouri and who understands the procedures that the person administering the tests has to follow in order to obtain a valid sample.

 “I WILL ONLY RECEIVE A SLAP ON THE WRIST FOR A DWI”